 How do linguists show what a sentence in a particular language means to those who don’t know that language?
 Oftentimes, they construct something like this:

 This way of organizing and marking up sentences is called an interlinear analysis.
-Interlinear analyses deconstruct a sentence or phrase on multiple levels to show what each word means and how they fit together in the structure of the language.
+Interlinear analyses represent a sentence or phrase on multiple levels to show what each word means and how all the parts fit together.
 People have different ways of learning words in a new language.
 Interlinear analyses are just one way linguists communicate what they know about the language they’re studying.

 It’s likely that you haven’t seen an interlinear analysis before — that’s okay!
 Looking at an interlinear analysis for the first time and trying to navigate all the pieces and parts can be intimidating, but don’t let that discourage you.
 You have the ability to learn and understand interlinear analyses, and this chapter was designed assuming that everything we will cover is new to you.
 You can do it!